brinvex/brinvex-investperf/README.md

 ## Brinvex Investment Performance Analyzer

 The _Brinvex Investment Performance Analyzer_ (technically named _brinvex-investperf_)
-is a compact Java library designed for calculating and analyzing financial investment performance.
+is a compact Java library designed for calculating and analyzing financial investment performance, guided by the principles of the _Global Investment Performance Standards (GIPS)_ to ensure accuracy and consistency.

 The following examples demonstrate how easily and fluently one can use the tool to calculate and analyze financial investment performance.